cs207-group19/Automatic-Differentiation/documentation/docs/_build/html/_sources/additional_features.rst.txt

           \end{align}

 where :math:`\textbf{w}` contains an extra dimension to fit the intercept of the features.
-Example dataset
-Standardized dataset: 47 homes from Portland, Oregon
-Features: area (square feet), number of bedrooms
-Output: price (in thousands of dollars)
+- Example dataset (standardized): 47 homes from Portland, Oregon.
+Features: area (square feet), number of bedrooms.
+Output: price (in thousands of dollars).

 ::